kination/cachemyr/README.md

 #### get: any
-Get value of key from storage
+Get value of key from storage.
+Returns `null` when there is no key.

 Variable | Type | Description
 --- | --- | ---